Laplacian matrix: Laplacian matrix

-where D is the degree matrix and A is the adjacency matrix of the graph.
+where D is the degree matrix, and A is the graph's adjacency matrix.
 Since $G$ is a simple graph, $A$ only contains 1s or 0s and its diagonal elements are all 0s.

 Here is a simple example of a labelled, undirected graph and its Laplacian matrix.

-We observe for the undirected graph that both the adjacency matrix and the Laplacian matrix are symmetric, and that row- and column-sums of the Laplacian matrix are all zeros.
+We observe for the undirected graph that both the adjacency matrix and the Laplacian matrix are symmetric and that the row- and column-sums of the Laplacian matrix are all zeros (which directly implies that the Laplacian matrix is singular).

 For directed graphs, either the indegree or outdegree might be used, depending on the application, as in the following example:

-In the directed graph, both the adjacency matrix and the Laplacian matrix are asymmetric.
+In the directed graph, the adjacency matrix and Laplacian matrix are asymmetric.
 In its Laplacian matrix, column-sums or row-sums are zero, depending on whether the indegree or outdegree has been used.